 Males

 The male Maltese is slightly taller than its female counterpart and should be eight to ten inches tall at the shoulder.
-However, their weight never exceeds 7 pounds, just like the female Maltese.
+However, like the female Maltese, its weight never exceeds 7 pounds.

 Females

-The female Maltese is slightly shorter than their male counterparts.
+The female Maltese is slightly shorter than its male counterparts.
 An adult female Maltese should be eight to nine inches tall.
-However, their weight never exceeds 7 pounds, just like the male Maltese.
+However, like the male Maltese, its weight never exceeds seven pounds.

 Characteristics of Male and Female Maltese

-Male and female Malts are equally amazing, but each one has a bit more of certain traits than the other.
+Male and female Malts are equally amazing, but each one has more certain traits than the other.

 Alpha behavior

-Unlike the common belief, female Maltese is usually more dominating.
-They often intend to exercise their dominance in the social hierarchy.
-Fights between two female Maltese are more likely to occur than fights between two male dogs.
+Unlike the common belief, female Maltese are usually more dominant.
+They often intend to exercise their dominance in the social hierarchy, so fights between two female Maltese are more likely than fights between two male dogs.

 Female Maltese are more independent, stubborn, and territorial than their male counterparts.
 Male Maltese are more likely to exhibit threatening behavior.
 Experts will advise you not to get two female Maltese, but there’s nothing wrong with getting two males.